Dawn Seymour

-Dawn Seymour (July 1, 1917 - July 18, 2017) was a Women Airforce Service Pilot during World War II.
+Dawn Seymour (July 1, 1917 - July 18, 2017) was an American pilot and member of the Women Airforce Service Pilots during World War II.
 She would later lobby for military status for the Women Airforce Service Pilots as well as encourage recognition of their contributions to the war effort during World War II.

 Early life

-She was born in Rochester, New York on July 1, 1917.
+Seymour was born in Rochester, New York on July 1, 1917.

 She was the first woman accepted into the Civilian Pilot Training Program at Cornell University.
-In 1939, she earned a bachelor's degree at Cornell University.
+In 1939, she earned a bachelor's degree from Cornell.

 During World War II

-During WWII, she was a Women's Airforce Service Pilot, or WASP at Buckingham Air Force Base in Florida.
+During World War II, Seymour was a Women's Airforce Service Pilot, or WASP at Buckingham Air Force Base in Florida.

 Later life

 She actively campaigned for military status for the Women Airforce Service Pilots.

 Honors

 Her 100th birthday party was celebrated at the opening reception of Women in Aviation International’s 2017 annual conference.